jgnewman/strux/README.md

 // Import React so our JSX will work. import React from 'react';

-// Import Component from Construx INSTEAD of from React. import { Component } from 'construx';
+// Import Component from Strux INSTEAD of from React. import { Component } from 'strux';

 // Create a standard, run-of-the-mill React component. export class MyComponent extends Component {